Lake Mburo National Park

 HOW TO GET THERE

-- By road: The park is mainly accessed by road, approximately 228km from Kampala, which equates to a 3-4 hour drive depending on road conditions and weather.
+- Driving: the park is mainly accessed by road, approximately 140 miiles (228km) from Kampala, which equates to a 3 to 4-hour drive depending on road conditions and weather.